Dr Saraswathi Murthy (head of department)

 - Rapid molecular techniques for identification and drug resistance of MTB

-- Multiplex Respiratory PCR assay including a PCR assay for Pneumocystis jiroveci
+- Multiplex Respiratory PCR assay including a PCR assay for SARS-CoV-2 and Pneumocystis jiroveci

 - Investigations for patients on extracorporeal membrane oxygenation (ECMO)